 The principal activity of the Council is to fund research and development in the agricultural industry.
-The Charity's objects are to advance education for the public benefit, in particular, by conducting and commissioning research into the improvement and development of sheep, beef and dairy farming and to disseminate and publish the useful results of such research.
+The Charity's objectives are to advance education for the public benefit, in particular, by conducting and commissioning research into the improvement and development of sheep, beef and dairy farming and to disseminate and publish the useful results of such research also to promote the improvement of animal health and welfare in sheep, beef and dairy farming in Northern Ireland.
+The aims and objectives of the charity were revised at a recent Extraordinary General Meeting (held after the end of the financial year), following consultation with the Charities Commission for N.I.